borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 Those using **PoS** (*Proof of Stake*) consensus mechanism are 'securities' like, do not have real decentralization, and are virtual in nature.
 They have no separation of power, and Staking is essentially a centralizing force.
 Some of them might find another use case but not as honest and reliable money, as it is too important.
 Only Bitcoin is considered as Commodity (primary monetary good), confirmed as such by the SEC (US Security Exchange Commission).
 It is asset without issuer.
 Also Side-chains ([**Liquid**](https://liquid.net/) as an example) or Drive-chains ([**BitVM**](https://www.eddieoz.com/bitvm-a-computational-revolution-in-bitcoin/){:target="_blank"}) as second layers could be better then separate Alts since they can tap into Bitcoin L1 base security.
 Even some Alts have a bridge to connect with BTC using Wrapped Bitcoin.
 And any real new invention, since all are open source, could be added into Bitcoin with new updates.
 For example Litecoin is somewhat of a Test network for Bitcoin, Lightning feature was first implemented there.
-Still any change must keep main principles but also be backward compatible, as protocol base layer should not change too much (*You dont change Bitcoin, it changes you*).
+Still any change must keep main principles but also be backward compatible, as protocol base layer should not change too much (*You don't change Bitcoin, it changes you*).

 &nbsp;**2.** As for the criticism of being slow, there is a good reason for it, or a few of them.
 Distributed ledger can have only limited size and growth based on world wide average internet connection and average disk size.
 Also all world transactions do not (and should not) need to be on public ledger.
 One payment for coffee has no place on a permanent immutable database whose main job it to uphold monetary policy (emphasis on structural efficiency).
 It is Blockchain trilemma between ***1.Decentralisation, 2.Security, 3.Scalability***.